michaelgrosner/tribeca/README.md

 See [dist/Dockerfile](https://github.com/ctubio/tribeca/tree/master/dist#dockerfile) section if you use winy or mac.

+This installation method is not heavily tested, please open a [new issue](https://github.com/ctubio/tribeca/issues/new?title=Docker%20installation%20issue).

 ### Manual Installation

 1. Ensure your target machine has installed node v6 or v7 (`nodejs -v`), mongodb and g++ will be installed automatically (to validate if mongodb server is running after install try `mongo --eval "print('OK')"`).